tuxmonteiro/safenet-linux/README.md

 modutil -dbdir sql:.pki/nssdb/ -list # Check if the token appears in the list
 ```

-If an error appear "NO DB FOUND", create the db:
+If the "NO DB FOUND" error appers, create the db before and repeat last step:
 ```
 mkdir -p ~/.pki/nssdb
 modutil -dbdir sql:.pki/nssdb/ -create
 ```

-Chromium is now configured